-The following is a selection of key books and journal articles on prejudice and unlawful discrimination issues.
+The following is a selection of relevant books and journal articles on prejudice and unlawful discrimination issues.
+Please email our Library and Information Services Manager if you have a suggestion for a book or journal article to add to this list.

 Abrams, D. (2010) Processes of prejudice: theory, evidence and intervention, Research Report 56, Manchester: Equality and Human Rights Commission.